unm-digital-history/campus-history/essays/sub/index.md

 - Hooker, Van Dorn, Melissa Howard, and V. B Price. _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_.
 Albuquerque, NM: University of New Mexico Press, 2000.

 - Horn, Calvin. _The University in Turmoil and Transition: Crisis Decades at the University of New Mexico._ Albuquerque, NM: Rocky Mountain Pub.
 Co., 1981.

+- "Inspection Report."
+University Architect, University of New Mexico, November 21, 1977.
+UNMA 028, Box 96, Center for Southwest Research, University Libraries, University of New Mexico.

 - Mathes, Khepran.
 “Construction Screws Up East Campus.” _Daily Lobo_, August 26, 1996.